 Pennsylvania Delegate, Democratic National Convention, 1876; member, Credentials Committee.

-Presumably named for: Albert Gallatin.
-The last Democratic Speaker or President Pro Tempore of the nineteenth century.
+Presumably named for: Albert Gallatin, last Democratic Speaker or President Pro Tempore of the nineteenth century.

-Descendant of famed Pennsylvania settler Daniel Brodhead, Albert was the nephew of United States Senator Richard Brodhead and a cousin of Henry Linderman, director of the United States Mint.
+Descendant of famed Pennsylvania settler Daniel Brodhead; nephew, United States Senator Richard Brodhead; cousin, Henry Linderman, director, United States Mint.